dansteingart/without_the_hot_air/pages_md/SEwtHA_20.md

 The “hydrogen economy” received support from *Nature* magazine in

 <img src="figure154.png" width="219" height="308" />
-<span class="figurenumber">Figure 20.24</span>.
+<div class='caption'><span class="figurenumber">Figure 20.24</span>.
 Top: A compressed-air tram taking on air and steam in Nantes.
-Powering the trams of Nantes used 4.4 kg of coal (36 kWh) per vehicle-km, or <span class="mauve">115 kWh per 100 p-km</span>, if the trams were full. \[<span class="tinylink">5qhvcb</span>\] Bottom: A compressed-air locomotive; weight 9.2 t, pressure 175 bar, power 26 kW; photo courtesy of Rüdiger Fach, Rolf-Dieter Reichert, and Frankfurter Feldbahnmuseum.
+Powering the trams of Nantes used 4.4 kg of coal (36 kWh) per vehicle-km, or <span class="mauve">115 kWh per 100 p-km</span>, if the trams were full. \[<span class="tinylink">5qhvcb</span>\] Bottom: A compressed-air locomotive; weight 9.2 t, pressure 175 bar, power 26 kW; photo courtesy of Rüdiger Fach, Rolf-Dieter Reichert, and Frankfurter Feldbahnmuseum.</div>

 <img src="figure155.png" width="221" height="166" />
-<span class="figurenumber">Figure 20.25</span>.
+<div class='caption'><span class="figurenumber">Figure 20.25</span>.
 The Hummer H2H: embracing the green revolution, the American way.
-Photo courtesy of General Motors.
+Photo courtesy of General Motors.</div>

 a column praising California Governor Arnold Schwarzenegger for filling up a hydrogen-powered Hummer (figure 20.25).
 Nature’s article lauded Arnold’s vision of hydrogen-powered cars replacing “polluting models” with the quote “the governor is a real-life climate action hero.”
 But the critical question that needs to be asked when such hydrogen heroism is on display is “where is the *energy* to come from to *make* the hydrogen?”
 Moreover, converting energy to and from hydrogen can only be done inefficiently – at least, with today’s technology.